cvelasco88/node-crud-generator/README.md

 module.exports = controller;
 ````
 ### Pagination

 You can control pagination of data returned from the CRUD index method by passing options as query params.
 The 2 options available are:

 * **perPage**: Controls how many documents are returned for each page
 * **page**: Controls which page to show in conjuntion with the perPage option

+## Sorting

+A query string, given a sort key, will set the sort order.

+A `-` prefix can be used to specify decending order.

+Sort fields can be chained using `+`.

+#### Example

+`/?sort=-name`: Sorts by name in decending order.

+`/?sort=name+-date`: Sorts by name in ascending order and date in decending order.

 ## Filtering